Young Researchers Program

 Invest in independent media research and join a community of practice.

-Your contribution supports MJRC’s investigations and global analysis.
-As a supporter, you can receive early access to new findings, invitations to small-group briefings, inclusion in our Supporters Circle updates, and the option to be listed on our Supporters Page.
+MJRC takes no government money — which is why we ask people who value independent investigation to invest in it directly.
+Your contribution supports our investigations and global analysis.
+Supporters can receive early access to new findings, invitations to small-group briefings, inclusion in our Supporters Circle updates, and the option to be listed on our Supporters Page.